IBM/platinum-demos/docs/100-digital-labor-boosting-sales-productivity-with-watsonx-orchestrate/demo-script.md

 2. Determine the best cross-sell products to offer each customer.
 3. Send a customized email to each customer.

-Let’s look at how watsonx Orchestrate can assist agents in performing this sequence of tasks. <br/>
+We'll look at how watsonx Orchestrate can assist agents in performing this sequence of tasks. <br/>
 Let's get started.

 <br/>